Herman D. Farrell III

 Farrell’s work has been recognized and honored by several national arts institutions: New Dramatists (Member Playwright 1995-2002, Joe Calloway Award); NEA Grant (To Mandela at The Working Theater 1998); NEA Grant (There at Primary Stages 1996); MacDowell Colony (Fellow 1996); 1994, 1995 & 1999 National Playwrights Conference (Bedfellows, Brodkin Scholarship Award, There, 1st Eric Kocher Playwriting Award and Memorial Day).
 Other recent workshop/readings include a reading of Supremacy (2018) and Cousins Table (2016) at New Dramatists and a short commissioned work for the American Slavery Project called Assento as part of the Writing Collaborative of Unheard Voices, a theatrical response to the African Burial Ground in lower Manhattan.
 Excerpts from the work received a staged reading in 2012 at the Malcolm X and Betty Shabazz Cultural Center in NYC.

 Farrell is the former Kentucky Regional Representative for the Dramatists Guild of America, a member of the Eugene O'Neill Society and an alumnus of New Dramatists.
 At the University of Kentucky, he teaches playwriting, theatre history, play analysis, seminars in dramatic literature (Eugene O’Neill, August Wilson, Contemporary Playwrights), Honors Courses and an Education Abroad Course in Paris, France.
-He serves as Director of the Studio Season, Chair of the Senate Admissions and Academic Standards Committee, University Senator and was recently honored with the 2018 Outstanding Faculty Senator Award and the 2018 University Research Professor Award.
+He served as Director of the Studio Season, Chair of the Senate Admissions and Academic Standards Committee, University Senator and was recently honored with the 2018 Outstanding Faculty Senator Award and the 2018 University Research Professor Award.

 Farrell worked as a corporate litigator at Breed, Abbott & Morgan and the Law Offices of Mark P. Zimmett in New York City where he conducted legal research, drafted briefs and memoranda, appeared in state and federal court and supervised junior lawyers and staff.
 At NYU School of Law, Farrell was a Notes & Comment Editor of The Review of Law & Social Change and served on the Executive Board of the Black Allied Law Student Association.
 He was elected president of the student body of Vassar College and John F. Kennedy High School and was awarded the Senior Black Leadership Award by the Vassar Student Afro-American Society.
 Farrell is an Eagle Scout.
-He lives in Midway, Kentucky with his wife and daughter.
+He lives in Midway, Kentucky.